Petrol, diesel prices remain unchanged for second consecutive day: Check fuel rates in your city

-Petrol and diesel prices remained unchanged on Tuesday for the second consecutive day.
+The oil marketing companies (OMCs) kept petrol and diesel prices unchanged for the second straight day on Tuesday, day after witnessing a hike for five consecutive days.

 Across the country as well petrol and diesel prices remained static on Tuesday but their retail rates varied depending on the level of local taxes in a particular state.

-Diesel prices have increased on 19 out of the last 24 days taking up its retail price by Rs 5.95 per litre in Delhi.
-With diesel price rising sharply, the fuel is now available at over Rs 100 a litre in several parts of the country.
+Diesel prices have increased on 24 out of the last 31 days, taking up its retail price by Rs 7.80 per litre in Delhi.
+Due to the sharp hike, the fuel is now available at over Rs 100 a litre in several parts of the country.

-Petrol prices had maintained stability since September 5 but oil companies finally raised its pump prices last week and this week given a spurt in the product prices lately.
-Petrol prices have also risen on 16 of the previous 20 days taking up its pump price by Rs 4.65 per litre.
+This dubious distinction was earlier available to petrol that had crossed Rs 100 a litre mark across the country a few months earlier.
+Petrol prices had maintained stability since September 5 but oil companies finally raised its pump prices last week.

+The rates increased on 21 of the previous 27 days taking up the pump price of petrol by Rs 6.40 per litre.

-Crude price has been on a surge rising over three year high level of over $85.7 a barrel now.
-Since September 5, when both petrol and diesel prices were revised, the price of petrol and diesel in the international market is higher by around $9-10 per barrel as compared to average prices during August.
+Crude price has been on a surge rising over a three-year high level of over $86 a barrel as global demand remains firm while OPEC+ continues to move slowly on increasing production.
+Since September 5, the price of petrol and diesel in the international market is higher by around $9-10 per barrel as compared to average prices during August.

 (With inputs from Agencies)